srikanthvaijapur/SQL_MountBlue/sql.md

 #### output:
 ![output](https://media.geeksforgeeks.org/wp-content/uploads/table22.png)

-<B>2.LEFT JOIN:</B>This join returns all the rows of the table on the left side of the join and matching rows for the table on the right side of join.
-The rows for which there is no matching row on right side, the result-set will contain null.
+<B>2.
+LEFT JOIN:</B>This join returns all the rows of the table on the left side of the join and matching rows for the table on the right side of the join.
+The rows for which there is no matching row on the right side, the result-set will contain null.
 LEFT JOIN is also known as LEFT OUTER JOIN.

 ![LEFT join](https://www.w3schools.com/sql/img_leftjoin.gif)